by Nikki Stephens and Rhonda Aghamalian

 The Screaming Bridge at River Legacy Park

-Legend goes that one night a car full of kids were driving coming up to the bridge and hit an oncoming car.
+Legend goes that one night a car full of kids was driving coming up to the bridge and hit an oncoming car.
 Both cars caught on fire and crashed into the river, tragically killing everyone involved.
 The road and bridge have since been closed and can now only be accessed by walking through the park, which most people try at night.
 But, they say the dates and names of those who died can be seen glowing in the river late at night. ((Shiver)) People have also witnessed lights on the bridge, as well as mystic fog and strange feelings.
 Yeep!
 You can find an article about the car accident in the Arlington Daily News Texan from February 6, 1961.

 Hell’s Gate at River Legacy Park

 There is a trail at River Legacy that leads up to two old fence posts.
-It is said that the gate which used to stand there was the last thing captured soldiers saw before being hanged during the Civil War.
+It is said that the gate that used to stand there was the last thing captured soldiers saw before being hanged during the Civil War.
 Some say you can hear the sobs of those soldiers as you approach Hell’s Gate.
 Others say you see a redheaded man in a uniform standing guard.
-Like the screaming bridge, people feel quite uneasy while visiting this spot and they also feel the sensation of someone watching them and hear weird sounds and voices.
+Like the screaming bridge, people feel quite uneasy while visiting this spot and they also feel the sensation of someone watching them and hearing weird sounds and voices.
 Once again, this phenomenon is said to be better when visiting Hell’s Gate at night.

 Six Flags Over Texas